Why Would I Appeal A Family Law Matter?

 An appeal of a family law matter is a lengthy process.
 Of course the time it will take varies based on the circumstances of each case, but it is not unusual for an appeal to take a year.

 If you are considering filing an appeal of a family law matter in New Jersey, it is important that you act quickly in order to meet the deadlines of your case.
-Call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400 today.
+Call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400 today.